gn0mesort/ttt/README.md

 meson setup build
 ```

-Or
+or

 ```sh
 meson setup build -Dbuildtype=release
 ```

-For an optimized build.
+for an optimized build.

 Next, compile and link the software by executing: